waku-org/docs.waku.org/docs/guides/js-waku/manage-filter.md

 hide_table_of_contents: true
 ---

 This guide provides detailed steps to manage [Filter](/learn/concepts/protocols#filter) subscriptions and handle node disconnections in your application.
-Have a look at the [Filter guide](/guides/js-waku/light-send-receive) for receiving messages with the `Light Push` and `Filter` protocol.
+Have a look at the [Send and Receive Messages Using Light Push and Filter](/guides/js-waku/light-send-receive) guide for using the `Light Push` and `Filter` protocols.

 ## Overview